laixinran/CodePath_Web102_PreWork/README.md

 The following **optional** features are implemented:

-- List anything else that you can get done to improve the app functionality!

-* I updated the title of the website, make it centered on the top using 'justify-content: center'.
+- ✅ I updated the title of the website, make it centered on the top using 'justify-content: center'.
-* I added a selected state (CSS) for the three buttons filtering different types of games.
+- ✅ I added a selected state (CSS) for the three buttons filtering different types of games.

 ## Video Walkthrough